JJ/granada-off/text/graffiti.md

 direction of the freeway, and will see a mostly dry river.

 >That is the river Monachil, the third river in town and the one where
->90% of the locals who you ask will fail.
+>90% of the locals who you ask will fail to name.

 Follow the river bed to get under the bridge where the motorway crosses it.
 You will find a *jam* that was created in the tenth